Are you worried that you or a loved one is living with frailty?

 Don’t worry, there’s help for you.

-If you’re looking to find physical therapy for seniors, we’re Capitol Physical Therapy in Washington DC and we’re here to help.
+If you’re interested in finding physical therapy for seniors, our experienced physical therapists in Washington DC can help.

-In particular, we offer vestibular rehabilitation physical therapist near me services that can help.
+In particular, we offer vestibular rehabilitation physical therapy services to deal with aging issues faced by seniors.

-No matter what your physical challenges are, we’re here to help you navigate your life with frailty.
+No matter what your physical challenges are, we’re here to help you navigate your life as you age.

 Keep reading to find out more about what frailty is and how physical therapy can help.